-When looking for a new job, including filling out applications and attending interviews, it is essential to have confidence in yourself and your abilities.
+When looking for a new job, including filling out applications and attending interviews, it’s essential to have confidence in yourself and your abilities.
 This self-confidence can be the driving factor to venture outside of your comfort zone.
 In doing so, you’ll be helping yourself to achieve your goals and career ambitions.

-When applying for new jobs, this is not something to hide; it is important to demonstrate the skills and achievements you have gained despite it possibly being in a completely different sector or industry.
-Good employers will appreciate your transferrable skills and perspective; they consider what your experience and achievements say about your personality and character.
+When applying for new jobs, this is not something to hide.
+It’s important to demonstrate the skills and achievements you have gained despite it possibly being in a completely different sector or industry.
+Good employers will appreciate your transferable skills and perspective.
+They will consider what your experience and achievements say about your personality and character.
 In many cases, the confidence you show by looking to make a career change can put you ahead of candidates with experience in the field.

 Most professionals could benefit from learning more about a specific job role or gaining a greater level of experience.
-So, why not look into what online courses, internship or volunteering opportunities there are related to the field in which you want to transition.
+Therefore, it would be wise to look into online courses, internships or volunteering opportunities that are related to the field into which you want to transition.

 Especially with an interview, focus on everything that could go well.
 There’s no point in thinking about what could go wrong; you will only stress yourself out more than necessary.